Memory model (programming)

 In computing, a memory model describes the interactions of threads through memory and their shared use of the data.

 History and significance

 A memory model allows a compiler to perform many important optimizations.
 Compiler optimizations like loop fusion move statements in the program, which can influence the order of read and write operations of potentially shared variables.
 Changes in the ordering of reads and writes can cause race conditions.
-Without a memory model, a compiler is not allowed to apply such optimizations to multi-threaded programs in general, or only in special cases.
-Or for some compilers assume no multi-threaded execution (so better optimized code can be produced), which can lead to optimizations that are incompatible with multi-threading - these can often lead to subtle bugs, that don't show up in early testing.
+Without a memory model, a compiler may not apply such optimizations to multi-threaded programs at all, or it may apply optimizations that are incompatible with multi-threading, leading to bugs.